-The Troops to Teachers programme is about recruiting the very best former Service personnel (Service leavers) into teaching.
-The skills and experiences you have gained during your time in the Armed Forces are invaluable, and our education system needs you to bring these to our schools.
+The Troops to Teachers programme is about recruiting the very best former service personnel (service leavers) into teaching.
+It’s one of a range of school-led courses into teaching intended to make it easier for career changers to enter the profession, bringing with them the personal skills and experiences gained through their previous careers, including in the services.
 You could have the potential to become an outstanding teacher.

 - You'll be a good motivator with a positive can-do attitude: this will help you encourage your pupils in their learning and raise their aspirations